About the Shire

 Hits are determined the same way in armoured combat, vis-a-vis the honour system based on recognition of the blows received.
 However, our blows are not struck with nearly as much force as armoured combat.

 The SCA term Heraldry can mean one of three things...

 Identification - Personal, territorial and group 'logo' heraldry deals with artwork called 'blazonry', which you might know as "coats of arms", or the decoration on a shield.
 SCA Heralds help members devise their very own distinct personal armoury, which the member can then register with the Society.
 That way the armoury belongs to the member alone.

 Names - Heralds who study names will help members choose an SCA name that is appropriate for their SCA persona.
 For example, if you want to portray a 16th-century Scot, a Herald can help you find a first and last name that would be appropriate for that place and time.

 Protocol - Protocol heralds are "Masters of Ceremony" and "Criers", the people you hear crying "Oyez!" (pronounced "o-yay").
 They inform us of what's going on during an event, who's fighting in the Lists and who's being given what award in Court.
 Protocol heralds also enjoy keeping track of ceremonies and the Order of Precedence, which can be a quite complicated and daunting task.

-Harpelestane's Herald can help you get started if you’re interested in this.
+Harpelestane's Heralds can help you get started if you’re interested in this.